 A fire almost destroyed it two years later, but from 1900 to 1912, it was refurbished, and much of it has remained unchanged since then.

 Beautiful Station of the Cross carvings of Bavarian wood, astonishing stained glass windows, and a well-designed facade make it a stunning attraction!

 Address: 222 E Harris St, Savannah, GA 31401, United States

-Looking for some more thrill to add to your vacation?
-Here are some of the best things to do in Savannah, GA!
+Looking for some more thrill to add to your Georgia vacation?
+Here are some of the things to do in Savannah, GA & some of the best things to do in Augusta, GA!